 In Domestic Relations Mediations, as is the case with all mediations, the parties retain control and the power to make their own decisions.
 If the parties reach a settlement in mediation, the mediator draws up a written agreement for the parties and their attorneys to sign.
 The original agreement is then filed with the Court and the parties are given a copy.
 The Court is then notified by the Mediation Program that the case has settled.

-To schedule a case for Domestic Mediation, all parties must have a current (within twelve months) Financial Affidavit filed, and then a referral order must be entered by the Judge presiding over the case before a date and time for the mediation may be set.
-Our domestic relations mediations are scheduled for three hour blocks of time.
-Morning sessions begin at 9:30 a.m. and afternoon sessions begin at 1:30 p.m.
+To schedule a case for Domestic Mediation, all parties must have a current (within twelve months) Financial Affidavit filed, and then a referral order must be entered by the Judge presiding over the case before a date and time for the Mediation may be set.
+Our Domestic Relations Mediations are scheduled in three-hour blocks of time.
 If all parties agree, two mediation sessions for a domestic relations case may be scheduled on the same day.
 Fees are based on the combined income of both parties.

-To schedule a mediation or for further information, contact Jo Dell Coning at 352-253-1602 or firstname.lastname@example.org
+To schedule a mediation or for further information, email: firstname.lastname@example.org